kuuse/luasnmp/USAGE.md

 In such a case, the Lua version must match the Nmap Lua version.

 As with any Lua script, adjust `package.path` and `package.cpath` as needed in the calling NSE script to find the `luasnmp` module.

+### A word of warning about changing the module name with 'configure'

+The `configure` option `--libname=NAME` defaults to `luasnmp`.
+The original module name was `snmp`, but this may clash with the Nmap NSE lib with the same name.
+It is possible to change the module name to something else, but currently the name is hardcoded in `src/nm_snmp.c`, so this file must be patched manually if the module name is changed.
+Check comments in `src/nm_snmp.c` for details.

 ## Run `snmpwalk` using Lua